dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 ### - Notifications

 A future feature for site implementation would be the addition of a notifications choice for users.
-This would allow users who wish to avail of the option to receice notifications when a new article is posted to the site, and/or when their comments have had replies in the discussion areas.
+This would allow users who wish to avail of the option to receive notifications when a new article is posted to the site, and/or when their comments have had replies in the discussion areas.
 This feature is currently out of scope due to project deadlines, but will hopefully be added at a future time to improve the User Experience and broaden the suite of features offered by the site.

 ### -  Membership Tiers Addition